 Additional Treatments To Improve The Quality Of Your Hair Extensions

 For those with concerns about keeping their hair healthy, rather than focusing on whether a product is sulfate free or not which has little to no impact on your hairs overall health in the long term, attention should be placed on ensuring your hair extensions have a continuous source of nourishment outside of your usual hair care routine.
-Whether you use a sulfate or sulfates free shampoo or not, the process will remove a certain percentage of your natural hair ols, and therefore by introducing an efficient hair oil treatment to your weekly regime you will ensure any lost oils are replaced, making your new hair easier to maintain.
+Whether you use a sulfate free shampoo or not, the process will remove a certain percentage of your natural hair oils regardless, and therefore by introducing an efficient hair oil treatment to your weekly regime you will ensure any lost oils are replaced, making your new hair easier to maintain.

 Long Term Care For Your Hair Extensions